str1der1/ML-money_midterm/README.md

 <<<<<<< HEAD
+# Mid Term WebApp for Sirajs online Course

-# Thanks to Max Halfords BoilerPlate code for Flask.
-Modified for a Mid Term in Sirajs online Course
+Thanks to Max Halfords BoilerPlate code for Flask.
+Modified for a
 ![License](http://img.shields.io/:license-mit-blue.svg)
 A fork of [Max Halford's](https://github.com/MaxHalford) [flask-boilerplate](https://github.com/MaxHalford/flask-boilerplate).
 Please take a look at MAx's page for full details.

-This fork has modified the BoilerPlate code and allowed pulling of Tweets from Twitter.
-Performinign Sentiment Analysis on it using TextBlob.
-Producing the output in a table format.
+This fork has modified the MAx's code andbuilt on top by :
+- allowing a change of the stylings,
+- Allowing the pulling of Tweets from Twitter.
+- Performing Sentiment analysis using TextBlob
+- Fixed the Payment and Premium user identification
+- Producing Nice table output of sentiment with color coding.

 The code also allows account management.
 Sign Up,  Sign in THe code also allows Payment options to identify as a Premium member vs a free member